 Double up the cut off piece of #954 at the choke.
-Route this cutoff piece of #954 to one side of the
+Route this cutoff piece of #954 to one side of the throttle switch and cut to length.
+Use terminals from the parts kit to connect the wire.

-If you have a factory, pedal mounted accelerator switch, you can use a switched power source inside the vehicle or you can route the cut off piece of #954 to the interior, connect at the throttle switch, and then route it back out to the transmission.
+• If you have a factory, pedal mounted accelerator switch, you can use a switched power source inside the vehicle or you can route the cut off piece of #954 to the interior, connect at the throttle switch, and then route it back out to the transmission.